 Each repository on GitHub is considered a separate module.
 The dependency relations between them are not completely trivial, and change over time.

-There are two changes since the most recent release, namely that opm-simulators now depend on ewoms, and that opm-core now depends on opm-grid instead of the other way around.
+There are two changes since the previous release, namely that opm-simulators now depend on ewoms, and that opm-core now depends on opm-grid instead of the other way around.

-The figure below shows the situation for the most recent release, release 2016.10.
+The figure below shows the situation for release 2016.10.

 The most important change since the release before is that opm-output no longer depends on opm-core, in fact the opposite is true: opm-core now depends on opm-output.

-The figure below shows the situation for the previous release, release 2016.04.
+The figure below shows the situation for release 2016.04.

 The current set of modules are:

-Contains the OPM build system (CMake modules and scripts), as well as some basic, common C++ code (error macros, logging facilities).
+Contains the OPM build system (CMake modules and scripts), as well as some basic, common C++ code (error macros, logging facilities and minor utilities).

 Reading industry-standard reservoir simulation input decks (Eclipse format), including complex schedules, as well as multipliers and modifiers.

-Facilities for creating output in various formats from simulator programs, such as Eclipse summary and restart files.
+Facilities for creating output in various formats from simulator programs, in particular Eclipse summary and restart files.

 Saturation and PVT functions.

-(Formerly called dune-cornerpoint.)
 Contains CpGrid, a corner-point grid class, and PolyhedralGrid, a grid class for general polyhedral unstructured grids.
 Both using the Dune grid interface.
-Also now contains the UnstructuredGrid C struct and associated functions, functions for processing corner-point grids, the GridManager class and other grid utilities that used to be in opm-core.
+Also now contains the UnstructuredGrid C struct and associated functions, functions for processing corner-point grids, the GridManager class and other grid utilities.

-(Formerly called opm-autodiff.)
-Contains a library for automatic differentiation (the AutoDiffBlock class), and solvers for various problems: IMPES, two-phase incompressible transport, a reordering-based two-phase polymer solver, and fully implicit black-oil.
-In particular the Flow reservoir simulator is in this module, as well as its more experimental variants Flow-solvent and Flow-polymer.
+The Flow reservoir simulator is in this module.
+Also contains various support classes for simulator codes such as well treatment.
+Contains a library for automatic differentiation using the “vector + sparse matrix” approach (the AutoDiffBlock class), and solvers for various problems: IMPES, two-phase incompressible transport, reordering-based two-phase polymer solver, and fully implicit black-oil.

 (Now includes what used to be in opm-porsol.)
 Various utilities and solvers used for flow-based upscaling of both permeability (single-phase upscaling) and relative permeability (two-phase upscaling), including capability for steady-state upscaling.